RecoWorld: Building Simulated Environments for Agentic Recommender Systems: User Simulation

 \end{itemize}

-In addition to effective multimodal user engagement modeling, it is essential to achieve robust \textit{lifelong user behavior modeling}.
+\textbf{Lifelong User Behavior Modeling}.\quad In addition to effective multimodal user engagement modeling, it is essential to achieve robust \textit{lifelong user behavior modeling}.
 Users continuously interact with diverse items in recommender systems, resulting in ever-growing interaction histories.
 Over time, these histories can become effectively unbounded, making it computationally infeasible and costly to store and process all past behaviors.
-Precisely, we highlight two crucial principles built upon multimodal modeling: 1. \textbf{Dynamic memory modeling}: Users may have infinite historical interactions.
+Precisely, we highlight two crucial principles built upon multimodal modeling:

+\begin{itemize}[leftmargin=*] \item \textbf{Dynamic memory modeling}.\quad Users may have infinite historical interactions $\mathcal{H}$.
 However, not all behaviors contribute equally to reflecting the user’s current intention, and many may introduce noise.
 It is therefore crucial to design mechanisms that can dynamically and intelligently store, filter, and retrieve user historical behaviors.
-2. \textbf{Evolving preference modeling}: User interests are not static but continuously evolve with changing contexts and the information they are exposed to through recommendations.
-Therefore, a user simulator needs to effectively capture temporal dynamics, long-term dependencies, and potential shifts in user interests, ensuring that the generated behaviors and the resulting recommendations remain both personalized and timely throughout the interaction lifecycle.
-In our proposed method, this can be achieved via mindset updates (refer to step-by-step feedback example in Figure~\ref{fig:output}).
+In RecoWorld, we define an \textit{engagement memory} $\mathcal{M}_u^t \subseteq \mathcal{H}_u$ at time $t$:

+where $a_k$ denotes the action type (e.g., click, like) taken by the user at the $k$-th interaction, $i_k$ is the item interacted with, and $\tau_k$ is the timestamp of the interaction. $\alpha_k = h(a_k, i_k, \tau_k \mid \mathcal{C}_t)$ is the learned importance score conditioned on current context $\mathcal{C}_t$, and $\delta$ is a retention threshold.
+This enables dynamic filtering and retrieval of informative past behaviors while discarding noisy or outdated interactions.
+Session-wise behaviors are also essential to model the user preference.
+Therefore, we organize the engagement memory at two levels: \textit{Interaction-wise memory}: